tharushaudana/esp_react_hosting/README.md

 ## Usage

 To access the React application hosted on the ESP32 or ESP8266, connect to the microcontroller's Wi-Fi network and open a web browser.
 Enter the IP address of the microcontroller to access the web application.

-## Contributing

-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License